-As required by the market risk regulatory capital requirements, Comprehensive risk consists of a model-based measure, subject to a floor based on the standardized measurement method.
+As required by the market risk section of the Capital Framework, comprehensive risk consists of a model-based measure, subject to a floor based on the standardized measurement method.
 The model-based measure is calculated at a 99.9% confidence level over a one-year time horizon applying a constant level of risk.
 The model comprehensively covers price risks including nonlinear price effects and takes into account contractual structure of cash flows, the effect of multiple defaults, credit spread risk, volatility of implied correlation, recovery rate volatility and basis risk.
-The liquidity horizon is based on our experience during a historical stress period, subject to the prescribed regulatory minimum.
+The liquidity horizon is based on the firm's experience during a historical stress period, subject to the prescribed regulatory minimum.

 The floor is 8% of the standardized specific risk add-on.
-For detail on the calculation of the add-on for securitization positions, see "Specific Risk - Securitization Positions" below, and for detail on the calculation of the add-on for hedges see "Specific Risk - Other Specific Risk Positions" below.
+See "Specific Risk - Securitization Positions" below for further information about the calculation of the add-on for securitization positions, and see "Specific Risk - Other Specific Risk Positions" below for further information about the calculation of the add-on for hedges.

-As of March 2021, we had credit correlation positions, subject to the Comprehensive risk measure, with a fair value of \$232 million in net liabilities.
+As of September 2021, the firm had credit correlation positions, subject to the comprehensive risk measure, with a fair value of \$250 million in net liabilities.

-The table below presents our period-end, high, low and mean of the maximum of the average weekly Comprehensive risk measure or the point-in-time measure, inclusive of both modeled and non-modeled components for the three months ended March 2021.
+The table below presents the firm's period-end, high, low and mean of the maximum of the average weekly comprehensive risk measure or the point-in-time measure, inclusive of both modeled and non-modeled components.
 Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.